paddlesimon/codewithportals/_posts/2013-02-01-if-you-cant-stand-the-heat.md

 But what about Windows users?
 I've heard that 'ghci' works from the Windows command line, although I haven't tested this.

+### Update (2013-02-08)

+GHCI actually has some excellent commands, including an editor, so by setting an editor (`:set editor nano`) and then calling the editor with `:e`.
+You can also set a default editor (so you don't have to `:set editor nano` every time you load GHCI) by having a `~/.ghci` configuration file with the set editor command:

+	:set editor nano

+This means we don't need another IDE (like Coda) or another shell open simultaneously to edit Haskell files.
+We can do everything in GHCI.
+Brilliant! `:)`

 [#co537]: http://twitter.com
 [coda]: http://panic.com/coda
 [ghci]: http://www.haskell.org/haskellwiki/GHC/GHCi